Artist testimonials - 2019

 I spent three weeks at Sachaqa on the clay program.

 I had an amazing time at this beautiful residency, on the edge of the jungle overlooking the very pretty and genuine village of San Roque de Cumbaza.
-The latter meaning the powerful and omnipresent river that is forming the landscape of the valley.
+The latter means the powerful and omnipresent river that is forming the landscape of the valley.
 I spent a lot of time on the riverbed, observing, painting or swimming.
 Truly magical!

 Sachaqa has a great setup with ample but simple accommodation in adobe buildings, an atmospheric common kitchen with space to hang, cook and chat and a spacious studio.
 It is a great space for creativity and contemplation, steeped in the buzzing jungle with all its weird and unfamiliar noises and movements.